Course Syllabus

 Course Content:

 The objectives in Advanced Calculus are typically to add depth to your first exposure to calculus.
 We will cover topics ranging from vector analysis and the calculus of vector spaces through integration over vector spaces.
 We will begin with a review of basic multivariate calculus and expand on the theory and application of what you have already encountered in elementary calculus.
-As described in the catalog, this will be "a thorough study of differential and integral calculus of vector-valued functions of a vector variable.
-Jacobians, inverse and implicit function theorems, change of variables in multiple integrals; theorems of Green, Gauss, and Stokes; applications."
+As described in the catalog, this will be a thorough study of differential and integral calculus of vector-valued functions, Jacobians, inverse and implicit function theorems, change of variables in multiple integrals; theorems of Green, Gauss, and Stokes; applications.

 We will approach this subject in a novel way, by looking at the subject both physically and historically.
 We will begin with Newton and the early problem of planetary motion and possibly end with Einstein.
 At the same time we will look at the mathematical structure underlying the applications of calculus.
 You are expected to be familiar with the calculus you have seen in MAT 161, 162 and 261, though we will spend some time reviewing and going deeper into the theory and applications from the latter course.